Table of Contents

 Most disgruntled employees are unhappy with their jobs for specific reasons – many of which can be addressed.
 Sometimes, all it takes is a private conversation to figure out how to solve the problem or simply allow them to vent their frustrations.
 In some cases, however, the signs a disgruntled employee exhibits may be a precursor to workplace violence.

-Related: Toxic Employees: You've Identified One At Your Business, Now What? >>
+RELATED: Toxic Employees: You've Identified One At Your Business, Now What? >>

 Handling Disgruntled Employees

-Train management and staff to recognize red flags that can lead to aggression, such as threats, property destruction, overt hostility, and talk of suicide.
+Train management and staff to recognize red flags that can lead to aggression, such as threats, property destruction, overt hostility and talk of suicide.
 Make it clear to employees that such behavior should immediately be reported to management.

 A disgruntled employee’s attitude can infect the rest of your team.
 So, when you identify an angry employee, address the issue immediately to help ensure the malaise does not spread to others.

-Be careful to handle interactions with disgruntled employees professionally, and keep the atmosphere as positive as possible.
 Provide a private outlet for them to discuss grievances, but don’t empower them by addressing them at the expense of normal business operations.
 Maintain your composure, and document the employee’s behavior in case it recurs and disciplinary action is necessary.

-• Express trust.
 When your employees feel trusted to deal with their dissatisfaction and their work in general, they’re more likely to be engaged, high performers.

-• Provide training.
 Employees who lack confidence in their job performance often become unhappy at work.
 To prevent (or remedy) this situation, provide adequate professional development opportunities.

 New call-to-action